Stories of Lord Krishna

 The Pandavas lived in grief due to separation from their relatives.
 After six years, Yudhistira saw his mother in a dream and they all went to the forest to see her.
 They took Vyasa, a sage and grandfather in the family, with them.
 Gandhari and Kunti told Vyasa they wanted to see their dead relatives.
 Vyasa advised them to dip into the Ganges, which they did, and when they came out they saw Karna, Duryodhana and all the others standing on the bank of the river.
 Even the blind king Dhritarastra saw the vision.
 After the Pandavas returned to Hastinapura, two days later a forest fire killed Dhritarastra, Kunti and Gandhari.

 Yudhistira had become king after the Great War, but reigned for only a few years before the family crowned Pariksit, Arjuna's son, as king.
 The Pandavas and Droupadi left their material engagements to prepare for the end of life (maha-prasthana).
 They departed for the Himalayas mountains where heaven is, walking in a line with Yudhistira first, then the other brothers, Droupadi, and finally Yudhistira's dog.
 As they climbed the mountains, first Droupadi died, then each of the brothers died, until finally Yudhistira reached the gates of heaven, followed only by the dog.
 Lord Indra was there to meet him.
-When Yudhistira realized that his brothers and wife were dead, he didn't want to go into heaven alone, but Indra said the others were already there waiting for him, thus Yudhistira and the dog entered heaven with Lord Indra.
+When Yudhistira realized that his brothers and wife were dead, he didn't want to go into heaven alone, but Indra said the others were already there waiting for him there, thus Yudhistira and the dog entered heaven with Lord Indra.

 Along with the curse of Gandhari, another curse befell Krishna's dynasty that contributed to its annihilation.
 Once some of Krishna's sons were playing around and they dressed Samba as a pregnant woman, and brought him before some visiting sages Visvamitra, Kanva and Narada Muni.
 In jest they asked the sages to predict what kind of child Samba would give birth to.
 Insulted, the sages said he would give birth to an iron rod that would become the instrument to fulfill the prophecy of their dynasty's demise.
 Fearful and repentant, the boys asked Krishna what to do, but Krishna acknowledged the curse and said it was meant to be.
 When Samba delivered an iron rod the next day, the Yadavas (Krishna's sons) filed it into powder and threw it into the sea.
 Krishna enforced a prohibition on liquor in Dvaraka, hoping to avoid what was destined to come.
 Still evil omens began: rats multiplied and attacked humans in their sleep, sheep howled like jackals, asses were born from cows, and cats from mules.
 Krishna's Sudarshan-chakra weapon disappeared into the sky.